springernature/frontend-playbook/practices/graded-browser-support.md

 ## Implementing graded browser support

-Our primary approach to graded browser support is the "[Cutting the Mustard (CTM)](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)" progressive enhancement technique, based upon the principles developed by the BBC.
+Our primary approach to Graded Browser Support is the "[Cutting the Mustard (CTM)](http://responsivenews.co.uk/post/18948466399/cutting-the-mustard)" progressive enhancement technique, based upon the principles developed by the BBC.

 This approach works by using feature detection in order to determine which browsers (Grade-A and Grade-X) will receive the full experience (i.e. they "[cut the mustard](https://en.wiktionary.org/wiki/cut_the_mustard)") and which ones (Grade-C) will receive the core experience.